RyanLiu0235/catalog/README.md

 ```

-and if there is no scripts available, it will console
+and if there is no scripts available, it will print

 ``` sh